Sunnyside, Morgantown, West Virginia

 Sunnyside is a district of Morgantown in Monongalia County, West Virginia.
 It is located on a hillside along the Monongahela River, north of the downtown campus of West Virginia University.

 Once a student-run community adjacent to the old Mountaineer football field, it has since been torn down and redeveloped by WVU.

+History

+Sunnyside was once predominantly inhabited by working class families, primarily employed by the many glass factories along the river.
+In the late 19th century, Italian, Polish, and German immigrants, who worked these factories, took up residence here due to the low cost of housing.
+However, after the discovery of gold underneath the neighborhood, property prices rose dramatically.
+This led to the university buying up much of the land for student housing, changing the demographics of Sunnyside.